raceintospace/raceintospace/doc/manual/manual.md

 Here follows a very basic getting-started guide to RIS.
 If you would like something more thorough, you can download the step-by-step RIS Tutorial from the Files section of Race Into Space's Sourceforge site.

 When you start the game, leave it at human player for the US and computer for the USSR and the Historical Model.
 You can change the player names if you like.
 Leave yourself at difficulty level 1 and the computer at 3.
-You might want to handicap it a bit further by also setting it to cosmonaut level 3.
+You might want to handicap the AI a bit further by also setting it to cosmonaut level 3.

 **First turn:**  Go to Research & Development and visit the Purchasing Facility.
 In Unmanned, purchase the Explorer satellite and in Rockets purchase the Atlas rocket.
 Visit the R&D building and have each researched by 5 teams.
 End turn.